iamgmujtaba/regis_std/data/students/sjohnson047/profile.md

 *Please update this section with your actual skills and proficiency levels.*

-## MSDS 692 - Practicum I
+## MSDS 696 - Practicum II

-**Title:** Semantic Segmentation of Solar Farms from aerial imagery in Eastern NC Using U-NET
+**Title:** Semantic Segmentation of Solar Farms from aerial imagery Using U-NET

 **Semester:** Summer 2025

 **Tags:** Data Science, Python, Analytics

-**Abstract:** This project focuses on semantic segmentation of solar farms from aerial imagery in eastern nc using u-net.
+**Abstract:** This project focuses on semantic segmentation of solar farms from aerial imagery using u-net.
 Please update this section with a detailed description of your project, methodology, and key findings.

 **Key Achievements:**
 - Please add your key project achievements